 Childcare and School

-Childcare needs are often stressful for families.
-The sooner you start sorting out childcare arrangements, the better.
-If you are looking for childcare assistance, email Cornell’s Dependent Care Consultant, Diane Bradac to set up a meeting.
-Diane is available to talk with you on topics related to dependent care, such as locating providers, nannies and babysitters, parenting children with special needs, and more.
-In this meeting, you will discover your daycare options so that you are fully informed of what the landscape will look like as you create this new world for your child and you.
+If you are looking for childcare assistance, email Cornell’s Work/Life Consultant, Ruth Merle-Doyle (rem64@cornell.edu or phone 607-255-1917) to schedule a meeting.
+Ruth is available to talk with you on topics related to dependent care, such as locating providers, nannies, and babysitters, parenting children with special needs, lactation accommodations, and more.
+In this meeting, you will discover your childcare options so that you are fully informed of what the landscape will look like as you create this new world for your child and you.
+Local daycare centers often have waiting lists, so it is important to meet with Ruth early.

 Care@Work (Care.com) as an option…